Premium

 Australia’s NEM covers South Australia, Tasmania, Victoria, New South Wales, the Australian Capital Territory and Queensland.
 It is predominantly oriented towards a baseload power grid comprising mainly coal generators.

-- Unlimited digital access to the PV Tech Power journal catalogue
+• Digital access to PV Tech Power journal

 Or continue reading this article for free

-According to the data, which has been sourced from Open Electricity, formerly known as OpenNEM, which aims to make NEM and Wholesale Electricity Market (WEM) data more accessible to a wider audience, utility-scale solar PV generation hit 3,440GWh in April.
-This figure slightly lower than the 3,859GWh recorded in March 2025, a decrease of 419GWh.
+According to the data, which has been sourced from Open Electricity, formerly known as OpenNEM, which aims to make NEM and Wholesale Electricity Market (WEM) data more accessible to a wider audience, utility-scale and rooftop solar PV generation hit 3,440GWh in April.
+This figure is slightly lower than the 3,859GWh recorded in March 2025, a decrease of 419GWh.

 However, despite the shortcomings on a month-to-month basis, April 2025 saw strong growth in generation capacity compared to April 2024.
 Indeed, utility-scale and rooftop solar generated a combined 2,975GWh across the month, 13.6% lower than April 2025’s recorded generation.
 Below is a full breakdown of monthly solar generation in the NEM on the graph, exclusive to PV Tech Premium subscribers.